-JEANNIE was produced in association with the Finborough Theatre from November 27th to Dec 22 2018.
+JEANNIE by Aimée Stuart was produced by New Shoes Theatre in association with the Finborough Theatre from November 27th to Dec 22 2018.

-Jeannie is presented by special arrangement with Samuel French Ltd.
+Jeannie was presented by special arrangement with Samuel French Ltd.